AxisCommunications/docker-acap/README.md

 The Docker ACAP application is available as a **signed** eap-file in [Releases][latest-releases].

+> [!IMPORTANT]
+> On the Apps page it is required to toggle on `Allow root-privileged apps` to be able to install the Docker ACAP
+> In the Settings -> Account page, under SSH accounts it is also required to toggle off `Restrict root access` to be able to send the TLS certificates.
+Make sure to set the password of the root SSH user.

 The prebuilt Docker ACAP application is signed, read more about signing [here][signing-documentation].

 Install and use any image from [prereleases or releases][all-releases] with